 Negotiated multiple trademark consent agreements for a client in the organic food industry.

-In 2016, Mr. Zinna was listed in the Intellectual Property - Trademarks Litigation and Trademarks Non-Contentious areas by US Legal 500, a Legalease Publication.
+In 2016-2017, Mr. Zinna was listed in the Intellectual Property - Trademarks Litigation area and in 2016 in the Trademarks Non-Contentious area by US Legal 500, a Legalease Publication.
 A description of the selection methodology can be found at www.legal500.com/assets/pages/about-us/how-it-works.html#rank.

 He was selected for inclusion in the 2011-2014 New Jersey Super Lawyers’ Rising Stars lists, issued by Thomson Reuters.
 A description of the selection methodology can be found at www.superlawyers.com/about/selection_process.html.